Devidian/OmegaXUI/README.md

 7 Days To Die XUI by Devidian

 Some additions to the basic UI, adding food, water, xp bars and Temperature / Elevation level.
-Also adds an compass center indicator.
+Also adds a compass center indicator.

 ## Screenshot
 ![alt text](http://xui.omega-zirkel.de/screen002.jpg "XUI Screenshot #2")

-## Installation Information
+## Installation & Update Information
 The current master is ONLY for Alpha 15, dont try to use with a lower Alpha version.
 ### Linux Dedicated Server